rhezab/smile/docs/configuration.md

 ## Configuring your deployment settings on GitHub

 Several of the configuration options are designed to configure ["secrets"](https://docs.github.com/en/actions/security-guides/encrypted-secrets) on your GitHub repo.
 These are variables that you define in the settings section of the repository which can then be accessed by a script at run time using Github Actions.
-The are omitted from version control and from logs making it a good way to share sensitive information without exposing them in a public repo.
+They are omitted from version control and from logs making it a good way to share sensitive information without exposing them in a public repo.
 When you run `npm run config:upload` you should see output like this (with NYUCCL/smile replaced with your username and repo):

 ```
 > smile@0.0.0 config:upload